filecoin-project/lotus-docs/content/en/kb/sectors-renew-cmd/index.md

 areas: ["Deprecated"]
 ---

-The `lotus-miner sectors renew` command has been deprecated.
+The `lotus-miner sectors renew` command has been deprecated and removed from the CLI.
 It has been replaced by the `lotus-miner sectors extend` command.

 The features and functionality from `lotus-miner sectors renew` has been ported over to the `lotus-miner sectors extend` command.